Flying Finnair to Japan: What is it like?

 Well.
 Helsinki is certainly clean and bright but not what you’d call user friendly.
 It is basically one very long terminal.
 Lots of walking.
 It was okay on the outbound flight – the electronic passport gates worked well, there were plenty of them, and no security check.

-On the return flight, I nearly missed my connections despite having an almost two-hour transfer.
-The Finnish do a thorough security check on all non-Schengen Arrivals, and that took ages.
+On the return flight, I nearly missed my connection despite having an almost two-hour transfer.
+The Finnish do a thorough security check on all non-Schengen Arrivals, and that took ages each time I passed through.
+Of course, I always had something that piqued their interest – a sealed bottle of whisky, an incense burner that may have been mistaken for a ninja star – so security made sure they checked my luggage thoroughly each time.
 They do fast-track certain flights leaving soon, but if you aren’t that fast a walker, things might get tight.

 My destination, Kansai International Airport, is a huge, modern, clean airport, frequently considered one of the worlds’ best but it appeared under a bit of strain with large visitor numbers.
 We arrived around noon and Immigration had huge queues – very few inbound Japanese, all foreigners, most of them Asian.